iloveicedgreentea/GoWatchIt/readme.md

         "playermachineidentifier": "uuid",
         "playerip": "xxx.xxx.xxx.xxx"
     },
-    "ezbeq": {
+    "ezbeq":
         "url": "http://xyz",
         "port": "8080",
         "enabled": true,
-        // support beq for tv shows also, some exist "enabletvbeq": true,
+        // support beq for tv shows also, some existyhgt "": true,
         // will log what it will do, but will not load beq profiles "dryrun": false,
         // some beq catalogs have negative mv adjustment. recommend to true unless you really like bass, can cause damage